jina-ai/jina/docs/get-started/install.md

 (install)=
 # Install

+Jina comes with multiple installation options, enabling different feature sets.
-Standard install enables the full features of Jina.
+Standard install enables all major features of Jina and is the recommended installation for most users.

 ````{tab} via PyPI
 ```shell